 - Medication and supplements

 - Radiation therapy to the head

 Throughout a lifetime, people experience anxiety for various reasons – from career issues, relationship problems, and increased financial obligations to illness or injuries – several complex life events and life-long struggles lead to stress.
 Studies have shown that anxiety-induced stress can result in various health conditions affecting the quality of life or life itself.

 Another symptom of stress and anxiety is hair loss.

 This article will discuss the link between anxiety-triggered stress and hair loss.

 The Link Between Anxiety and Hair Loss

 - Telogen effluvium.
-In this type of hair loss, high stress levels push a significant number of hair follicles into the telogen phase.
-The affected hairs fall within a few months when you wash your hair or simply comb it.
+In this type of hair loss, high-stress levels push many hair follicles into the telogen phase.
+The affected hairs fall within a few months when you wash your hair or comb it.

 - Trichotillomania.
-This type of hair loss is an irresistible urge to pull hair out from your scalp, eyebrows, and other areas of your body.
+This type of hair loss is an irresistible urge to pull hair out from your scalp, eyebrows, and other body areas.
 Hair pulling is a way of dealing with negative feelings such as stress.

 Potential Ways to Cope With Stress-Induced Hair Loss